crodjer/qotr/README.rst

 Hosting
 =======

-QOTR hosting has been tested on heroku (free SSL!).
+QOTR hosting has been tested on heroku.
 Add the git remote provided in your heroku application to your local clone:

 .. code ::